redhat-apac-stp/rosa-with-velero/README.md

 	oc get pods -o wide -n velero
 	oc logs <velero pod> | grep "Backup storage location valid, marking as available"

 Download and install the Velero CLI.
 Create a backup of an application namespace to be deleted and restored.
-Ideally this namespace should have a pod running with a persistent volume based on EFS mounted.
+Ideally this namespace should have a pod running with a persistent volume based on EFS.

 	velero backup create my-project-1 --include-namespaces my-project --wait

-Review the Velero backup logs

-Delete the namespace/project and then the underlying persistent volumes (or the PVC will not be terminated and the namespace not deleted).
+Delete the namespace/project and the underlying persistent volumes (or the PVC will not be terminated and the namespace not deleted).
 If you do not delete the persistent volumes the restore operation will not work.
 However before deleting the PV verify that the reclaim policy is set to Retain so that the delete operation will not cascade through to the underlying storage system.

 Restore the configuration from the backup using Velero.